 A solid, reliable working actor since the early 70s, Frederick Coffin was born January 16, 1943 to actress Winnie Collins

 , as one of five siblings.
 Educated at Western Reserve Academy, in Hudson, Ohio, Coffin was both an excellent athlete and student.
 It was at WRA that he first began theater studies; he graduated in 1961 with a BA in theater...

 A highly engaging, charismatic, and reliable character actor with a long and distinguished career spanning half a century, Jerry Hardin has been gracing both the big and small screen, and stage, with many enjoyable performances, highlighted by a relaxed and pleasing Southern twang.
 Born November 20...

 Richard Dysart served for four years in the Air Force during the Korean War.
-He's a founding member of the American Conservatory Theatre, San Francisco.
+He was a founding member of the American Conservatory Theatre, San Francisco.
 He received the Drama Desk Award in 1972 and a Emmy Award in 1992.
-He is good friends with Diana Muldaur, who played Rosalind Shays on L.A.
+He was good friends with Diana Muldaur, who played Rosalind Shays on L.A.
 Law.

 Keith David was born Keith David Williams in New York City's Harlem district, and was raised in East Elmhurst, in the Queens section of the city.
 He is the son of Dolores (Dickenson), a New York Telephone manager, and Lester Williams, a payroll operations director.
 As a child, he realized he wanted...

 There aren't many actors who can claim that they appeared in everything from innocuous family features to sexy soft-core smut to popular television programs to various horror, science fiction, and exploitation movies as well as worked behind-the-scenes on a slew of films in assorted production capacities throughout the course of their careers...